 One of the significant considerations in estate planning involves making sure an individual’s estate is not placed in probate.
 The two main reasons for avoiding probate relate to time and expense.
 An estate administered by a probate court will take longer due to the legal formalities of the process.
 Additionally, it can cost more due to court fees and legal costs.

 These expenses are paid from the estate and will reduce the value of the estate left over for heirs.
 In addition to the costs related to probate, probating an estate can lead to results that are not entirely in line with a testator’s intent.
 Therefore, estate planners try to use tools that avoid probate.

 Probate property includes all estate assets that pass through a will or intestacy.
 Non-probate probate property is anything not subject to a will or intestacy. (property in joint tenancy, life insurance, payable at death accounts, Inter Vivos trusts,

 Probate is not always required.
 For example, the following list outlines some of the more common assets not subject to probate.
-These include: trusts, certain types of real property; retirement and insurance accounts with a named beneficiary; pension plans; assets whose ownership are payable-on-death or transferrable-on-death; and small estates (estates under a set valuation).
+These include trusts, certain types of real property; retirement and insurance accounts with a named beneficiary; pension plans; assets whose ownership are payable-on-death or transferrable-on-death; and small estates (estates under a set valuation).

 Other assets, such as those listed in a will; cases whereby the decedent died intestate (without a will) or where a third party has a claim to estate assets or contests how to distribute assets will require the probate court’s involvement.

-Call A Lexington Probate Attorney Today
+Call A Lexington Probate Lawyer Today